 While the world’s oil reserves being depleted is an eventuality we have to prepare for, there’s a solution in the regeneration of oil instead of the traditional recycling methods.

 Imagine a world where the same lubricant oil remains in the chain indefinitely.
-Where even the most contaminated oil can be filtered, processed, and returned to the supply chain without sacrificing quality.
+Where even the most contaminated oil can be filtered, DST-treated, and returned to the supply chain without sacrificing quality.

 That’s the world that we’re working to bring to reality.